 Chaupi Estancia Winery – Are premier producers of fine wines on the equator at 2400 m above sea level in the rolling hills of the Andean mountains.
 There is no lodging here, but tours may be available with advance reservation.

 Hacienda Cusin – A luxurious country inn amidst eternally blooming gardens and nearly 400 years of colonial history.
-Located near Otavalo in a spectacular natural setting at the foot of the dormant Imbaburra volcano, activites like horsebackriding, mountain biking, and high tea on the balcony are not to be missed.
-The Tatler, London, 12/96 says “… one of the world’s best kept secrets.”
+Located near Otavalo in a spectacular natural setting at the foot of the dormant Imbabura volcano, activities like horseback riding, mountain biking, and high tea on the balcony are not to be missed.
+The Tatler, London, 12/96 says “… one of the world’s best-kept secrets.”

 Hacienda La Alegria – This fascinating, traditional hacienda was built in 1910 with the charming style of old times.
 La Alegria is located in the Central Andes of Ecuador, where you can enjoy the most beautiful view of the Volcano Avenue in a family atmosphere.
 Hacienda La Alegria offers you warm hospitality with a touch of luxury.
 They cater to independent travelers and larger groups and can tailor a package for most requirements.
 They specialize in horseback riding vacations in the beautiful surroundings of the Andes of Ecuador and can accommodate experienced riders and beginners.

 Hacienda Santa Ana Cotopaxi, Ecuador – Exclusive Hacienda from 16th century that belonged to the Jesuits, it has been completely remodeled keeping its original style.
 There are 6 spacious luxury rooms with private bathroom and amenities.
 Located between the Andes Mountains of Pasochoa, Rumiñahui and Sincholagua, just 10 minutes from Cotopaxi.
 The activities offered are: Horseback riding, Biking, Zip linining and trekking.
 The food is amazing!